 Over the years, after talking to hundreds of vegetarians and learning from them, I’ve discovered significant misconceptions, especially among vegans.

-Red meat, for instance, provides essential nutrients such as iron, methionine, tyrosine, and calcium, all crucial for maintaining healthy blood sugar levels, heart and liver function, and the production of red blood cells that carry oxygen throughout the body.
+Protein foods like red meat contain nutrients that include iron, methionine, tyrosine and calcium all of which are important to the overall body fitness, regulation of blood sugar levels, the function of the heart and liver not to mention the production of red blood cells that are involved in the distribution of oxygen throughout the body.
 Without these nutrients, particularly iron, survival becomes difficult.
 Many vegetarians suffer from mineral deficiencies because essential nutrients are more easily absorbed from meat, thanks to its fat content.
 Meat and fat consumption have been part of the human diet for millions of years, supporting brain development and the nomadic lifestyle of early humans, much like buffalo and wolves.

 Here are some common myths and facts about vegetarianism, as outlined by the Weston A. Price Foundation: